Bold Bean Co

 In the same pan, heat another tablespoon of olive oil over a medium heat.
 Add the onions and cook for 10-12 minutes until softened, stirring often.
 Then, add the garlic and fry for 1 minute until fragrant.
 Increase the heat to high, add the white wine and cook off until the wine has completely evaporated.
 Reduce the heat.

-Add the white beans to the pan with their bean stock (or tinned beans with veg stock) and stir to combine.
-If it’s looking too thick, loosen with a bit of veg stock and continue bubbling, but because the beans are cooked, you don’t want them to soften further and lose their bite.
-Leave to simmer on a low heat.
+Add the white beans to the pan with their bean stock and stir to combine.
+Fill the bean jar ¼ with water, give it a shake, and add that in too (this will act as a stock!).
+Continue bubbling for a couple more mins, but because the beans are cooked, you don’t want them to soften further and lose their bite.

 Stir through a knob of butter to finish, if desired, for an extra glossy finish.
 The mixture should have reached a creamy consistency, similar to a risotto, but if it’s still a little watery, let it bubble away for a few minutes to thicken.
 Equally, if it’s looking to thick, add some veg stock to loosen, or to your desired consistency.